Whale sharks in St. Helena, Atlantic Ocean

-Whale sharks are found in all tropical waters around the globe.
+Whale sharks are found in all tropical waters around the globe, including in the Atlantic Ocean.
 Some places could host their reproduction, thus being critical places to protect and potentially important study sites.
 Argos satellite telemetry helps in trying to unveil the still remaining mysteries of this species.

 Photo: Dr. Alistair Dove from Georgia Aquarium tagging an adult whale shark in waters surrounding St Helena island in 2019. (© Simon Pierce, https://www.simonjpierce.com. )